-- a. the use of a prescription drug without a prescription issued to the Player by a licensed healthcare provider; or - b. the use of a prescription drug issued to the Player by a licensed healthcare provider more than thirty (30) days after the expiration date of the prescription.
+- a. the use of an otherwise permissible prescription drug without a valid prescription issued to the Player by a licensed healthcare provider specifying when the medication was prescribed and the medical reason for the prescription; or - b. the use of a prescription drug issued to the Player by a licensed healthcare provider more than fourteen (14) days after the expiration date of the prescription or more than thirty (30) days after the prescription was authorized, if no expiration date was provided.